 It may be a good idea to have a partner or friend close by for support while the tissue is passing.

-Some women experience side effects of the medications.
+Some people experience side effects of the medications.
 These can include:

 Vacuum aspiration is a type of surgical abortion that involves using gentle suction to end a pregnancy.
 Doctors typically recommend this during the first trimester.